 SAP is monitored at the end of each semester to confirm eligibility to receive funding for the following semester.
 Students who fail to maintain SAP will be placed on a Federal Aid Warning Status.
 Such students will receive funding during the following semester but they must meet the required academic standards at the end of the semester while on FA Warning Status.
 Otherwise their eligibility for Direct Loan funding will be suspended.
 Therefore, a student who fails to maintain SAP during two consecutive semesters will be deemed ineligible for funding for the following loan period.
-Students will have the opportunity to appeal and their appeal has to be approved before they can be placed on FA Probation Status and funded for the next semester.
+Students will have the opportunity to appeal and their appeal has to be approved before they can be placed on SAP Probation Status (see below for definition of SAP Probation on p3) and funded for the next semester.